hurrecon-model/HurreconPython/README.md

 The parameters file contains model parameters (radius of maximum winds and profile exponent) for all hurricanes and (optionally) for individual hurricanes.
 Variables: hur_id, rmw, s_par.
-The file must contain at least one record for default values where hur_id = ALL.
+This file must contain at least one record (hur_id = ALL) that specifies the default values of rmw and s_par.

-The land-water file is a GeoTiff file that specifies the cover type (water = 1, land = 2) for each cell across a region.
-The geographic coordinates and number of rows and columns of the land-water file are used for regional modeling.
+The land-water file is a raster GeoTiff file that specifies the cover type (water = 1, land = 2) for each cell across a region.
+The geographic coordinates and number of rows and columns of the land-water file are used to set the geographic window and spatial resolution for regional modeling.

 The boundary files are vector shapefiles that are used for creating maps of regional results.
 Files must be renamed so the first name of each file is "boundary".
+These files are located on the gis subdirectory.

+Examples of input files may be found on the inst/extdata subdirectory (R) or data subdirectory (Python).

 To run the model, create the above directories, copy the input files to their respective subdirectories, and source hurrecon.R (R) or hurrecon.py (Python).